 I’ve recently wondered how many service offerings Azure has.
 I’ve read anywhere from 150 to 600 and I even went so far as to ask an Azure Product Manager but still didn’t receive a clear answer.
 What I did find out is that Microsoft maintains an Azure services directory on their Azure products website.
 I figured that was a good place to start looking and while the website is informative, it didn’t provide a count of the service offerings.

-As I mentioned in a previous blog article, the AzureRM PowerShell module is only supported until December of 2020.
-It has been replaced by the Az PowerShell module which was introduced in December of 2018.
-On Twitter, I recently asked if anyone was still using the AzureRM module and what was keeping them from transitioning to the Az module.
+On Twitter, I recently asked if anyone was still using the AzureRM PowerShell module and what was keeping them from transitioning to the Az PowerShell module.
 One of the responses I received was due to the amount of work and time invested in scripts based on the AzureRM module.
 The Az PowerShell module includes compatibility aliases for scripts written using the AzureRM PowerShell module.
 The compatibility aliases are enabled using the Enable-AzureRmAlias command.

 The Az PowerShell module was released in December of 2018 and is now the recommended module for managing Microsoft Azure.
 AzureRM is the previous PowerShell module for managing Azure which has been deprecated but will continue to be supported until February of 2024.
 Windows PowerShell 5.1, PowerShell Core 6, PowerShell 7, and higher are supported by the Az PowerShell module.
 Windows 10 version 1607 and higher has Windows PowerShell 5.1 installed by default.